firebase-toolbelt/firebase-sync/README.md

 ##  Your first synced component

 We will build a simple user profile component that syncs the user object from your firebase database.
-There are two things that you should notice: we're using the absence of the user object on our state to show our loading state and our database object key is automatically saved on a special `_key` prop.
+There are two things that you should notice:
+- we're using the absence of the user object on our state to show our loading state.
+- our database object key is automatically saved on a special `_key` prop.
 We provide a *lot* more of this utilities.

 ```javascript
 import React from 'react'